secant/ray/doc/install-on-docker.md

 ./build-docker.sh
 ```

-This script creates two Docker images, one for general use and deployment and one for development use.
+This script creates several Docker images:

- * The `amplab/ray:deploy` has a self-contained copy of the code and is suitable for end users.
+ * The `amplab/ray:deploy` image is a self-contained copy of code and binaries suitable for end users.
+ * The `amplab/ray:examples` adds additional libraries for running examples.
  * Ray developers who want to edit locally on the host filesystem should use the `amplab/ray:devel` image, which allows local changes to be reflected immediately within the container.

 ## Launch Ray in Docker